annamads/beauty_startup_supply_chain_analysis/README.md

 ### Production:
 - Investigate leading causes of poor quality metrics for haircare products and whether longer lead times stem from product rework.
 Haircare is a large product segment, so reduction of rework and lead times could have a large impact on cost savings and overall supply chain cycle time.
 ### Inventory:
-- Evaluate the potential to shift inventory allocation away from haircare products and towards skincare products to more accurately match demand.
+- Evaluate the potential to shift inventory allocation away from haircare products and towards skincare products to better align inventory with demand.
 Further investigation should be completed to understand the outsized S/D ratio associated with haircare and any underlying factors.
+Further analysis would benefit from more complete demand-related data to validate inventory risk findings.
 ### Logistics:
 - To prioritize shorter shipping times, continue to utilize Carrier B and Road for the most product lines and consider shifting more product lines to Route C. The cost impact of shifting to Route C should be further evaluated to understand if the reduced shipping time outweighs the increased shipping costs associated with C.
 - For a balance of shorter shipping times and cost optimization, Route B could be considered for utilization along with Carrier B and Road.